 - Add your baking steel to a baking sheet or wire rack on the top shelf in your oven.

-- Turn you oven on as high as it goes.
-Mine goes to 300°C/572°F. Also turn on the top broiler if you have one.
+- Turn your oven on as high as it goes.
+Mine goes to 300°C/572°F. Also, turn on the top broiler if you have one.

-- Let the oven heat for at least 30 minutes after it hits the top temperature.
+- Let the oven heat for at least 30 minutes after it hits the maximum temperature.
 You want that steel to be scorchingly hot.

 Make the pizza